 Supporting National Bullying Prevention Month

 To successfully prevent bullying in schools, administrators need the right resources.
 That's why we're providing free access to content from our Professional Development Series during National Bullying Prevention Month.
-Take advantage of this valuable content for a limited time only.
+Take advantage of this valuable content today.

 Easy for Students to Use, Easy for You to Manage

 Unlike some bully reporting apps or “helplines,” the CyberBully Hotline is accessible to any student with any kind of phone.
 Students simply call or send a text message to anonymously report an issue.
 Receive reports directly and exchange messages in real time to begin a two-way anonymous dialogue that protects both you and people making reports.
 Learn more about how the CyberBully Hotline works.